thedarkwriter/courseware-lms-content/courses/published/get_hiera_1.md

 If you haven't already, run `puppet agent -t` to set up your node with example code.

+**Note: You will see a notice about your code environment not matching the server.
+This is because nodes ask for "production" by default, but we've set up a code environment just for your node.**

 To test out Hiera, you can use make a simple manifest like the examples above and use `puppet apply`.
 The notify resource can be handy for this.
 For example, to lookup the value of "message", create a file `/root/message.pp`: